workingDog/StixConvert/README.md

     or
     java -jar stixconvert-1.0.jar --gexf stix_file.json out_file.gexf

-where "--graphml" or"--gexf" determines the convertion format, "stix_file.json" is the Stix file containing a bundle of Stix objects you want to convert, and "out_file.graphml" or "out_file.gexf" is the destination file with the new format results.
+where "--graphml" or"--gexf" determines the conversion format, "stix_file.json" is the Stix file containing a bundle of Stix objects you want to convert, and "out_file.graphml" or "out_file.gexf" is the destination file with the new format results.
 If the output file is absent, the output is directed to the console.